TFL says it needs more time and more consultations on Kings Cross.

 The issue is but one small silly oversights of many.
 I had found through day-to-day observation over three years now (it is on my daughter’s way to school, which I frequent five days a week) that 90 per cent of Southbound pedestrians, amongst them many school children, did not use the push bottom operated crossing here at all, in spite of it being there.
 In other words, the local public condemned the crossing as totally not fit for its needs.

 If you are interested in the partculars see the end of the article in (1).
-In any case, after highlighting the issue, I did receive a phone call from TFL An officer told me told that “traffic flow” was the all-important factor (so not pedestrian safety or experience), and even though my points were nothing would change.
+In any case, after highlighting the issue, I did receive a phone call from TFL An officer told me told that “traffic flow” was the all-important factor (so not pedestrian safety or experience), and even though my points were heard, nothing would change.

 But TFL listened in the past (sometimes)